forderud/MsiQuery/README.md

 * Added [registry entries](https://docs.microsoft.com/en-us/windows/win32/msi/registry-table) (can also be created through custom actions)

 ### Inventory scan
-The [DetectInstalledApps.ps1](./DetectInstalledApps.ps1) script can be used to detect installed EXE and MSI applications through a [registry scan](https://learn.microsoft.com/en-us/windows/win32/msi/uninstall-registry-key).
+The [DetectInstalledApps.ps1](./DetectInstalledApps.ps1) script can be used to detect installed EXE and MSI applications through a registry scan (see [Windows Installer Properties for the Uninstall Registry Key](https://learn.microsoft.com/en-us/windows/win32/msi/uninstall-registry-key)).

 It's possible to use the `Get-WmiObject Win32_Product` command to list all MSI-installed apps with ProductCode on the system.
 However, this listing will not include EXE-installed apps without a ProductCode, like 7-zip and Notepad++.
 It's therefore insufficient if support for non-MSI installers is also required.